BlocktopusLtd/mcp-server-alert/README.md

 - [ ] Support for audio file playback
 - [ ] Add reverb and other effects
 - [ ] Implement real-time synthesis with Tone.js
+- [ ] WebSocket support for remote control
+- [ ] Volume control

+## 🐛 Issues

+If you encounter any problems, please [file an issue](https://github.com/blocktopus/mcp-server-alert/issues) along with a detailed description.

+## 🌟 Support

+If you find this project useful, please consider giving it a star on GitHub!